-A new February Nexus 5X Android 8.1 Oreo update is here and the new build delivers a batch of security enhancements.
+The April Nexus 5X Android 8.1 Oreo update is here and Google’s new build delivers a batch of security enhancements.

-Google’s latest Android 8.1 Oreo build isn’t as big as Google’s initial Android 8.1 Oreo update, but that doesn’t make it any less important.
+Google’s latest Android 8.1 Oreo build isn’t as big as the first version of Android 8.1 Oreo, but it’s still an important release for Nexus 5x users.

-The new build enhances your Nexus 5X’s security and there’s a chance it’ll fix bugs and/or improve your Nexus 5X’s overall performance.
-There’s also a chance the February Android 8.1 build will ruin your Nexus 5X’s performance.
+The new Android 8.1 build enhances your Nexus 5X’s security and it’ll fix bugs and/or improve your device’s overall performance.
+There’s also a chance the April Android 8.1 build will ruin your Nexus 5X’s performance.

-We’re already hearing about some early problems with the software and they include issues with the installation process, busted Bluetooth, battery drain, and other common Android issues.
+We’re already hearing about some early problems with the latest Oreo software and they include issues with the installation process, busted Bluetooth, battery drain, and other common Android issues.

-It also takes a look at the Nexus 5X Android 8.1 update’s performance, the Android Oreo downgrade, and some other key things current and prospective users need to know about the Nexus 5X’s new version of Android 8.1.
+It also takes a look at the Nexus 5X Android 8.1 update’s performance, the Android Oreo downgrade, and some other key things current and prospective users need to know about the Nexus 5X’s new Android 8.1 build.

 We plan to update this roundup with new information about the update’s performance so check back in with us for regular updates as we push away from the update’s release.

-Let’s start with some initial impressions of the February Nexus 5X Android 8.1 update’s performance.
+Let’s start off with some initial impressions of the April Nexus 5X Android 8.1 update’s performance.

 Before we get into an early look at the update's performance on the Nexus 5X, a few notes about the installation process.

-We've been using the February Android 8.1 Oreo on the Nexus 5X for a few hours now and the update is performing well in key areas including battery life, connectivity, and UI speed.
+We've been using the April Android 8.1 Oreo on the Nexus 5X for a short time and the update seems to be performing well in key areas including battery life, connectivity, and UI speed.

 We've been able to connect the Nexus 5X to multiple routers including eero mesh Wi-Fi.
 Speeds are fast and reliable.
 We've also successfully connected the Nexus 5X to several Bluetooth devices including headphones and speakers.

 So far so good.
-That said, if you're feeling leery, you probably should wait for the OTA or, if you're feeling especially nervous, for long-term feedback to arrive.
+That said, if you're feeling leery, you probably should wait for the OTA.
+If you're feeling especially nervous, wait for long-term feedback about the new build to arrive.